Deeper Reasons Behind our Old Dominion Dance Group

 - To Provide Low-cost Family Enjoyment

-The cost of $3 per person and $15 per family is, we feel, a very reasonable price for an evening out.
+The cost of $5 per person or $20 per family is, we hope, a very reasonable price for an evening out.
 There are many costs to organize and host the events we do.
 In practice we are much like a non-profit business with expenses to match.
 We are very thankful for the generosity of our regular attendees which makes our events possible.

 - To Encourage Gentlemanly Chivalry and Lady-like Femininity